LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

     - **Shared Environment:** One lab is configured to serve as the shared environment.
 Exactly one instance of this lab will run per class.
     - **Participant:** This is the lab that end-users will launch.
 There can potentially be more than one lab in this role per class, but they will all connect to the same shared environment instance.

     Networks within the shared environment lab can be made available to participant labs, making it possible for participants to connect to each other and/or to virtual machines within the shared environment.
 To enable Shared Class Environment for this lab profile, select one of the options from the drop-down menu; _Shared Environment_ or _Participant_.
-For more info click here: [Shared Labs Guide](https://github.com/LearnOnDemandSystems/guides/blob/master/sl/sharedlabs.md)

 21. **Save/Cancel Options:**
     - **Allow User to Cancel Labs:** allows the user to cancel the lab at any point